pallets-eco/flask-admin/doc/introduction.rst

     can_export = True

-This will add a button to the model view that exports records, truncating at :attr:`~flask_admin.model.BaseModelView.max_export_rows`.
+This will add a button to the model view that exports records, truncating at :attr:`~flask_admin.model.BaseModelView.export_max_rows`.

 Adding Your Own Views
 =====================